aminianmahdieh/Routing-Fee-via-listpeers/README.md

 2. Implementing Plugins:

-We tought of two kind of plugin.
+We thought of two kind of plugin.
 The first one is a naive approach of computing routing fee by taking the fee rate the default amount of 0.000001 sat.
-Unfortunately we were unable to implement correctly the second plugin, But I will explain the algorithm that we wanted to implement.
+Unfortunately we were unable to implement correctly the second plugin, But its algorithm will be explained.

 * First plugin: You can find the python file named listpeers_modification.py in the above.